Seattle fire investigating suspicious envelope near downtown federal building

 No further details on the investigation were immediately available.

-Follow @seattledot on Twitter for live updates on lane closures in the area.
+Follow @seattledot on Twitter for live updates on lane closures.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.